Zdristi/fetfinder/README.md

 - First select a country from the dropdown
 - Then select a city from the dynamically loaded list

+## Database

+FetFinder uses PostgreSQL database for persistent storage:
+- User profiles and authentication
+- User preferences (fetishes and interests)
+- Match information
+- Administrative data

+The database is automatically created on first run.

 ## Moderation System

 FetFinder includes a comprehensive moderation system: